shreyas-sriram/security-engineer-job-search/questions.md

 </p>
 </details>

-## Information Security Engineer, Cengage
+## Information Security Engineer, Cengage Group
 > 5 Apr 2016

 <details><summary>Entire setup and configuration process for a web application on cloud and all security measures to protect it.
 Use of tools like Burpsuite, Qualys, Splunk.
 Knowledge and understanding of cloud environment.</summary>